thakur0658/thakur0658/README.md

 <br>

 - 🔭 I’m currently gaining knowledge and improving my skills.
 - 🌱 Presently, I’m learning JavaScript & Python
 - 👯 I’m looking to collaborate on projects like websites/blogs designing
 - 💬 Ask me about Frontend Web Development/Designing
 - 📫 How to reach me: <a href="aditisingh0658@gmail.com">aditisingh0658@gmail.com</a>
 - ⚡ Fun fact: Lists are better than large paragraphs.
+- ⚡ Designing is all about.... ideas strike in our mind.

 <br><br>